decred/dcrdocs/docs/advanced/secure-setup.md

 * `Wallet-B` is kept offline and turned off most of the time.
   This greatly reduces attack surface/opportunity.
-* An attacker would have to compromise dcrd on `Computer A` first, and then find a way to jump into `Wallet-B` using the RPC to compromise and exfiltrate data.
+* An attacker would have to compromise dcrd on `Computer-A` first, and then find a way to jump into `Wallet-B` using the RPC to compromise and exfiltrate data.
   This is highly unlikely and difficult to pull off.
-* dcrd on `Computer A` can be used for other purposes in your local network (eg. other wallets, DEX, etc), so you don't need to maintain multiple dcrd instances within your local network.
+* dcrd on `Computer-A` can be used for other purposes in your local network (eg. other wallets, DEX, etc), so you don't need to maintain multiple dcrd instances within your local network.

-### Setting up Computer A
+### Setting up Computer-A

 The best way to setup Decred on your computer is to use [dcrinstall](../wallets/cli/cli-installation.md)